Last Updated on March 10, 2021 by Editorial Staff

 Portugal, officially the Portuguese Republic is the westernmost country of mainland Europe.
 It is surrounded by the Atlantic Ocean to the west and south and Spain in the north.
-Established during the Christian Reconquista in the 711 AD Portugal is blessed with great biodiversity and climate which favors resplendent natural beauty.
+Established during the Christian Reconquista in the 711 AD Portugal is blessed with great biodiversity and climate which favors resplendent natural beauty at places to visit in portugal.

 Here are the top places to visit in Portugal: